-Gascondy: The Resort Village That Disappeared
+Gascondy: The Missouri Resort That Disappeared

 Once an exclusive getaway for wealthy Missourians, Gascondy Resort met the same fate as the iconic railroad.

-I once did something illegal.
 In fact, many people who grew up in mid-Missouri could say the same thing.
-We would drive down an old country road near the Gasconade River planning to sneak on to a specific piece of property.
+We would drive down an old country road near the Gasconade River to sneak on to a unique piece of property.
 Then we would walk on the railroad tracks to make a trek across the Gascondy Bridge.

-The bridge was 1776-feet long, looming 100 feet above the Gasconade River.
-Our journeys were not for the faint of heart, though.
-As you walked on the railroad ties, you could see the ground way beneath you.
-It was a necessary trek, however – walking across this historic structure was a rite of passage for many of us that grew up nearby.
+It was a necessary trek, however.
+Walking across this historic structure was a rite of passage for many of us that grew up nearby.
 Today, the bridge remains, but the story of what happened in that area has largely faded into the background of history.

 Gascondy Bridge

-The Rock Island line bridge over the Gasconade River was built in 1902 by the Turlock Bridge Company.
+The Rock Island Line bridge over the Gasconade River was built in 1902 by the Turlock Bridge Company.
 The bridge was necessary to keep commerce flowing between Belle and Freeburg, but the long span made construction difficult – and expensive.
 The concrete, steel, and wooden bridge was finally erected across the span, making it the longest interior bridge in the state.

 On the east side of the bridge was a long valley and a picturesque bluff where a quaint little village called Gascondy stood.
 But this wasn’t a normal railroad stop.
 It was actually an exclusive “club” where city dwellers could escape the pressures of city living – and it was easily accessible via Rock Island line.